jaredmyers/wireless_survey/README.md

 * understanding how to get an overlay image and heatmap to play nicely together ***complete***
 * obtain real site data for a proper graph ***complete***
 * tweak heatmap and overlay to ensure spacial accuracy ***complete***
-* write function to automate the parsing of data directly from networking tools
+* write function to automate the parsing of data directly from networking tools ***in progress***
-* create a gui wrapper that allows user to click/touch on a map point and gather bitrate data
+* create a gui wrapper that allows user to click/touch on a map point and gather bitrate data ***in progress***
 * grab a raspberryPi 5-7inch touch screen and a portable battery to make the demo look baller

+#### 04/09/21 #3
+Migrating code over to GUI framework.
+[It's currently looking like this][2].
+Definitely can present this as a 'prototype'.
+However once everything is in place we can tweak it, possibly improve, etc.

+[2]: <test_gui2.png>

 #### 04/09/21 #2
-Currently setting up graphical interface for the thing.[It's currently looking like this.][1]
+Currently setting up graphical interface for the thing.
+[It's currently looking like this.][1]
 Not sure yet how it will turn out.
 Idealy the user would be able touch a point on the map to scan, but that might be too much for PyQt5 (or too much for me lol).